XThenuwara/ETBS/readme.md

 - [done] ETBS-01-002 - Configure TypeScript, ESLint, and Prettier for code consistency and Jest for testing

 ### ETBS-02-000 - Database & Migrations
-- ETBS-02-001 - Design and integrate the database and RDBMS schema for user, event, bookings, and waiting list,
+- [done] ETBS-02-001 - Design and integrate the database and RDBMS schema for user, event, bookings, and waiting list,
-- ETBS-02-002 - Implement migrations mechanism for database schema
+- [done] ETBS-02-002 - Implement migrations mechanism for database schema

 ### ETBS-03-000 - Event Initialization
 - ETBS-03-001 - Write unit tests for event initialization (TDD)